DavidHe1127/Mr.He_HandBook/frontend/react/refs.md

           );
         }
       ```

+### innerref-workaround
+As per react docs, the `ref` argument only exists when you define a component with `React.forwardRef` call.
+Regular function or class components don’t receive the ref argument, and ref is not available in props either.
+This explains why we need `innerRef` as workaround to access DOM node.

+For use case, see above `Ref assigned to a class component (where innerRef comes into play)`.

 ### forwarding-refs
 With help of `forwardRef`, you don't have to use `innerRef` technique anymore to gain access to underlying DOM node.